Welcome to the Aboriginal Access Services

 The purpose of our Aboriginal Access Service is to provide easy-access resources and a friendly, home-away-from-home environment to help our students in reaching their maximum potentials.
 We work to provide cultural and academic support, to help bridge the gap between the University and aboriginal peoples, and to help facilitate the Indigenization of our Academy.

-Aboriginal Access Services is located at both the UFV Chilliwack campus at 45190 Caen Avenue in the “400 Wing”, and on the Abbotsford campus in Room A219a, and in the student lounge in A221.
+Aboriginal Access Services is located at both the UFV Chilliwack campus at 45190 Caen Avenue in the “400 Wing”, and on the Abbotsford campus in the Student Union Building, room S1113.

 Our cultural events are open to all students, and include lunches, circle meetings, Elder visits and gatherings, workshops, welcoming ceremonies and several other activities on and off campus.